elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 Implementing Hierarchical Clustering
 ====================================

-Version information: Updated for ELKI 0.7.1
+Version information: Updated for ELKI 0.8.0
 {: class="versioninfo" }

 In this tutorial, we will implement the *naive approach* to hierarchical clustering.
 It is naive in the sense that it is a fairly general procedure, which unfortunately operates in O(n<sup>3</sup>) runtime and O(n<sup>2</sup>) memory, so it does not scale very well.
-For some linkage criteria, there exist optimized algorithms such as [SLINK](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/algorithm/clustering/hierarchical/SLINK.html), which computes single-link clustering in low O(n<sup>2</sup>) runtime and O(n) memory.
+For some linkage criteria, there exist optimized algorithms such as [SLINK](/releases/current/javadoc/elki/algorithm/clustering/hierarchical/SLINK.html), which computes single-link clustering in low O(n<sup>2</sup>) runtime and O(n) memory.

 We will initially construct a very simple algorithm, then improve on it in multiple steps.
-This material was prepared for the tutorials to the KDD lecture at LMU.
+This material was prepared for the tutorials to the KDD lecture at LMU Munich University.

 Initial Version
 ---------------